The world generates 2.01 billion tonnes of municipal solid waste annually, with at least 33 percent not managed in an environmentally safe manner.

 How much garbage is in the World 2021?

 Globally to date, there is about 8.3 billion tons of plastic in the world – some 6.3 billion tons of that is trash.

 How much waste does the world produce in a day?

 The world generates at least 3.5 million tons of plastic and other solid waste a day, 10 times the amount a century ago, according to World Bank researchers.
 The U.S. is the king of trash, producing a world-leading 250 million tons a year—roughly 4.4 pounds of trash per person per day.

 The total generation of municipal solid waste (MSW) in 2018 was 292.4 million tons (U.S. short tons, unless specified) or 4.9 pounds per person per day.
 Of the MSW generated, approximately 69 million tons were recycled and 25 million tons were composted.

-How much waste is produced in the US each year?
+How much plastic is produced globally?

 In 2019, the global production of plastics reached 368 million metric tons, with 57.9 million metric tons of that amount produced in Europe alone.
 China is one of the largest producers of plastics in the world, accounting for more than one quarter of the global production.